Siege of Trepča

-The Siege of Trepča was a successful assault by Mehmet the Conqueror in the second Serbian campaign in 1455.
+The siege of Trepča was a successful assault by Mehmet the Conqueror in the second Serbian campaign in 1455.

-Before the siege
+Background

-While those in the West gave up the crusade, Sultan Mehmet started his second Serbian expedition, despite the peace treaty and the benevolence he showed.
+While those in the West gave up the crusade, Sultan Mehmet started his second Serbian expedition, despite the peace treaty.
 Because of preparations in Hungary, he considered his promises and all related obligations invalid.

-In addition, as soon as Mehmet returned to Edirne,Hungarians and Serbs took up arms and captured the environs of Nis and Kosovo.
-The sultan went on a campaign with his army again.
+In addition, as soon as Mehmet returned to Edirne, Hungarians and Serbs took up arms and captured the environs of Niš and Kosovo.
+The Sultan went on a campaign with his army again.